 Our goal is to provide you the resources to allow you to learn about different career options, and the tools needed to get there.

 ONet Online is the nation's primary source of occupational information.
-It contains detailed descriptions of the word of work for use by students, researchers, and more.
+It contains detailed descriptions of the world of work for use by students, researchers, and more.

 It's not too early to start thinking about your future and investigating career options!